glevix/ida-structutils/README.md

 The address will be calculated correctly, taking into account possible pointer arithmetic (as is often the case where the start of the vtable functions is a few bytes after the referenced symbol).
 Also, the IDA view will jump to the address of the vtable, to facilitate use of "AnalyzeVtable" if needed.

+### JumpToVtable

+Right click on a struct vtable member (previously set with SetVtableComment), and select "Jumpt to vtable".
+The IDA disassembly view will jump to the address of the vtable.
+If multiple vtable commented have been set for the memeber, you will be provided with a dropdown menu to choose from.